Spectiv/curator-installation/README.md

 # Installation

 ### Prerequisites
-[Nodejs](https://nodejs.org/en/) and [Git](https://git-scm.com/) have to be installed.
+[Nodejs](https://nodejs.org/en/), [Git](https://git-scm.com/), and [Atom](https://atom.io/) have to be installed.
 Make sure to get the latest version of Node.

 ### Get SSH configured for Github
-_**Windows Note**: you'll need to run the commands in this section in Git Bash, which gets installed with Git.
-You should be able to search for it in the start menu._
+_**Windows Note**: We'll start out having to run these commands in Git Bash, which is installed with Git.
+We'll switch to Powershell at a later point, however._

 First, we'll need to download the ssh private key file [here](https://drive.google.com/a/sparrowav.com/file/d/0B_MvBkpX7P0mTGhod0hJR0JHeUk/view?usp=sharing).
 It'll require that you sign into your Spectiv Google account.